 Years owned: 2

 The Bryant 90I system is a great system we had a 80% Bryant system before and because I am a hvac contractor wanted the best for my house.
 Some of the problems that I read about are installation problems where the service tec fixed a part but did not find out why the part failed.
 Of course there are brands that we will not install because they cost us money in call backs.
 Bryant Carrier and Payne are great systems and I make money on these units.

 Name: Brenda Clapper

 Location: Plano, IL

 We bought the Bryant 90i furnace with air purifier and humidifier, and it has been great.
 We have the maintance service twice a year, and so far that's the only thing we've needed done to it.
 I have asthma and allergies, and the air purifier and humidifier has really helped.
 The only complaint I have is the cost of the furnace filters.
 But, if you have your ducts cleaned out regularly, you don't have to change them as much.

-Comments on HVAC-Talk message boards and heating contractor sites are mixed regarding certain parts of the Bryant Furnaces:
+Comments on HVAC-Talk message boards and heating contractor sites are mixed regarding this Bryant Furnace: